Estradiol sulfamate

 STS is an enzyme that is responsible for the transformation of hormonally inactive steroid sulfates into their hormonally active forms, for instance hydrolysis of estrone sulfate into estrone (which can then be transformed into the more potent estradiol).
 Inhibition of STS is the basis for the clinical development of E2MATE for endometriosis, as STS is expressed in the endometrium, and the severity of endometriosis has been found to correlate with STS expression.
 In a clinical study, E2MATE was found to inhibit endometrial STS activity by 91% in premenopausal women, while circulating levels of estradiol were not affected, indicating that E2MATE may have tissue-selective antiestrogenic effects in the endometrium.

-E2MATE is rapidly and almost completely transformed, by approximately 90%, into EMATE in the intestines during the first pass with oral administration in women.
+E2MATE is rapidly and 90% transformed into EMATE in the intestines during the first pass with oral administration in women.
 EMATE and E2MATE are almost completely sequestered into erythrocytes from the hepatic portal vein during the first pass with oral administration, thereby bypassing the liver.
 Treatment with 4 mg oral E2MATE once per week has been found to result in very high maximal levels of E2MATE of 152.1 ng/mL (152,100 pg/mL) and of EMATE of 2,395 ng/mL (2,395,000 pg/mL) in women.
 Maximal levels of E2MATE and EMATE occur about 3.5 to 5.5 days after a dose of E2MATE.
 There is a 4.0-fold accumulation of E2MATE and a 3.3-fold accumulation of EMATE with continuous administration of E2MATE relative to a single dose.
 The biological half-life of E2MATE with continuous administration has been found to be about 18 days and of EMATE about 16 days in women.

+Research

+It was clinically investigated for possible use as an estrogen for indications like hormonal contraception and menopausal hormone therapy.
+However, it showed no estrogenic effects in women.
+The potent non-estrogenic clinical STS inhibitor Irosustat (STX64/667-Coumate) was used to explore the possibility that STS might be responsible for the hydrolysis of estrogen sulphamates.
+Results demonstrated convincingly that STS is the enzyme responsible for the removal of the sulfamoyl group from estrogen sulfamates and has a crucial role in regulating the estrogenicity associated with this class of drug.
+Thus, STS inhibition blocks the conversion of E2MATE into estradiol and thereby abolishes its estrogenicity in humans.
+Irosustat has completed a number of clinical trials in oncology as an STS inhibitor currently up to Phase II.

+STS inhibition was also found to be a potential new therapy for endometriosis.
+Following this, E2MATE was repurposed as an STS inhibitor for the treatment of estrogen-dependent conditions like endometriosis.
+As of 2017, E2MATE is in phase II clinical trials for endometriosis.